 Critique of the name

+The virus will be renamed by the International Committee on the Taxonomy of Viruses (ICTV) while the disease will be renamed by the WHO.
 This is similar to the concerns when SARS-CoV-2/COVID-19 was first discovered, and it was referred to as the “Wuhan virus” or the “Chinese virus.”

 The WHO is holding an open process to rename the disease the virus causes.
 In the meantime, the variants have been reclassified as Clade I (previously The Congo Basin variant) and Clade II (previously West African variant).
 There are two sub-clades (or sub-variants) Clade IIa and Clade IIb.
 It is Clade IIb that is currently circulating.